Spartificial/bike_on_mars/README.md

 7. RUSTY PLANET: Mars is known as the Red Planet because iron minerals in the Martian soil oxidize, or rust, causing the soil and atmosphere to look red.

 ## Types of Tasks
+- #### Obstacle Avoidance
+        In this task our goal is to explore the martian surface while avoiding the obstacles
+- #### Target Following
+        In this task our goal is to reach a target location on Martian Surface